 4. Microwave Popcorn

 The flavored and crispy popcorn in the movies is a match made in heaven.
-But make sure you don’t get your ticket to heaven so quick!
-Popcorn, in general, is a great source of fiber and vitamins, but not the microwaved or movie popcorns.
+But make sure you don’t get your ticket to heaven so quickly!
+Popcorn, in general, is a great source of fiber and vitamins, but not microwaved or movie popcorn.
 So, it is best to avoid consuming packaged popcorn.